Summerville reports first case of coronavirus, bringing SC total to 48

 The hospital was notified of the positive test result by the S.C.
 Department of Health and Environmental Control late Tuesday night, Trident Health spokeswoman Kelly Bowen said.

+The patient is a Charleston County resident, Dorchester County officials said.
+The patient was isolated and will remain at the Summerville Medical Center.

-The patient was in isolation at the time.
-Officials would not give details on the patient or how the individual may have contracted the virus.
+Officials would not say how the individual may have contracted the virus.

 Summerville Medical Center instituted visitor restrictions more than 10 days ago, Bowen said.
 Visitors and patients are screened, and any potential symptomatic patients are masked and isolated upon entry to the hospital.